Jill Ireland

 Jill Dorothy Ireland (24 April 1936 – 18 May 1990) was an English actress and singer.
-She appeared in 16 films with her second husband, Charles Bronson, and was involved in two other of Bronson’s films as a producer.

-Life and career
+Early life

-Born in London, Ireland was the daughter of a wine importer.
-She began acting in the mid-1950s with small roles in films including Simon and Laura (1955) and Three Men in a Boat (1956).
+Ireland was born in Hounslow, West London, England.
+She was the daughter of a wine importer.
+She was educated at Chatsworth Junior School in Hounslow.
+She lived at 'Chertsey' on Maswell Park Road in Hounslow.

+Career

-In 1957, Ireland married actor David McCallum after the couple met while working on the film Hell Drivers (1957).
-Later, they appeared together in five episodes of The Man from U.N.C.L.E.: "The Quadripartite Affair" (season 1, episode 3, 1964), "The Giuoco Piano Affair" (season 1, episode 7, 1964), "The Tigers Are Coming Affair" (season 2, episode 8, 1965), and a two-parter "The Five Daughters Affair" (season 3, episodes 28 & 29, 1967).
-They had three sons, Paul, Valentine, and Jason (who was adopted).
-McCallum and Ireland divorced in 1967.
-Jason McCallum died of a drug overdose in 1989, six months before Ireland's death.
+Ireland began acting in the mid-1950s with small roles in films such as Simon and Laura (1955) and Three Men in a Boat (1956).
+She appeared with first husband David McCallum in Robbery Under Arms and five episodes of The Man from U.N.C.L.E.: "The Quadripartite Affair" (season 1, episode 3, 1964), "The Giuoco Piano Affair" (season 1, episode 7, 1964), "The Tigers Are Coming Affair" (season 2, episode 8, 1965), and a two-parter "The Five Daughters Affair" (season 3, episodes 28 & 29, 1967).

+She appeared in 16 films with second husband Charles Bronson between 1970 and 1987, and was involved in two of Bronson’s other films as a producer.
+The last of these films, Assassination (1987), was her biggest role in terms of screen time, with Ireland playing the First Lady of the United States and Bronson a Secret Service agent assigned to protect her.
+During her marriage to Bronson, Ireland appeared in only one TV episode, one made-for-TV movie and one theatrical film that didn't star her husband.

+Personal life

+In 1957, Ireland married actor David McCallum, whom she met while working on Hell Drivers.
+They had two sons, Paul and Valentine, and adopted a third, Jason.
+McCallum and Ireland separated in 1965 and divorced in 1967.
+Jason McCallum died of a drug overdose in 1989.

-In 1968, Ireland married Charles Bronson.
+Villa Rides marked the first of many appearances by Ireland in films with her future husband Charles Bronson.
+In 1968, Ireland married Bronson.
 She had met him when he and McCallum were filming The Great Escape (1963) some years earlier.
 Together they had a daughter, Zuleika, and adopted a daughter, Katrina.
 They remained married until Ireland's death in 1990.